bawamehar/Resume-Screening-System/README.md

 # AI Resume-JD Matcher & Career Coach

 An **Agentic AI** system built to match candidate profiles with complex Job Descriptions (JD).
-Leveraging **LangGraph** for stateful orchestration, **OpenAI** for high-reasoning extraction, and **Streamlit** for real-time visualization, this tool automates technical gap analysis, ATS compatibility auditing, and suggest resume reconstruction.
+Leveraging **LangGraph** for stateful orchestration, **OpenAI** for high-reasoning extraction, and **Streamlit** for real-time visualization, this tool automates technical gap analysis, ATS compatibility auditing.
+The system is integrated with **LangSmith** for full-trace observability and performance monitoring, ensuring every agentic decision is transparent and optimized for suggested resume reconstruction.

 ## Key Features